namel3ss-Ai/namel3ss/docs/memory-phases.md

 If `policy.phase.allow_cross_phase_recall` is enabled, recall consults current phase first, then older phases in descending order.

+## Budgets and cache
+Budgets are tracked per phase and lane.
+Compaction keeps a summary item in the same phase.
+Recall cache keys include the phase id.

 ## Phase diff
 Phase diff compares two phases within a space/owner and reports:
 - added items